aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology-mpls.md

 - This is leveraged to load the appropriate templates to generate the configuration.

 ### Variables and Options

+- The MPLS design supports any fabric topology variables already supported by l3ls-evpn, barring the exceptions outlined in this document.
+- The MPLS design additionally supports several new fabric topology variables that are outlined in this document.
+- Fabric Name, required to match Ansible Group name covering all devices in the Fabric | Required and **must** be an inventory group name.

 As explained above, you can defined your own types of devices.
 CLI only provides default node types.